 This publication and others provided by Texas PTA provide required and recommended procedures.
-Your PTA may follow other procedures that arenot recorded in your governing documents.
-If your leaders and members support that the undocumented processes be continued, then it is a best practice to add them to your written procedures.
+Your PTA may follow other procedures not recorded in your governing documents.
+If your leaders and members support continuing the undocumented processes, then it is best practice to add them to your written procedures.